Not Accepting Guests

 Well... what can I say about me?

-I'm Andrea, I was born thirty years ago in wonderful Sicily, and now I'm a student in Town Planning in Paris (currently fininshing an Erasmus year at Oxford Brookes) , after having studied both Sociology in Paris (the city where I am living) and Media Studies in Siena.
+I'm Andrea, I was born thirty years ago in wonderful Sicily, and currently I'm a librarian at Oxford Brookes University after studying in Town Planning in Paris (currently fininshing an Erasmus year at Oxford Brookes) , after having studied both Sociology in Paris (the city where I am living) and Media Studies in Siena.

 I think I can be a quite nice person, a bit too shy sometimes and untidy to be the perfect couchsurfer (which doesn't mean that I don't know what being a guest - or a host - means!), but after all I think I can be a good companion.